German Downhill Skiing: Challenges, Coach Mentality, and Coping with Loss – Insights from Eurosport Expert Fritz Dopfer

 “You can only make changes to the setup or technique in homeopathic doses.
 Ask Henrik Kristoffersen or Loic Meillard,” says Dopfer.

-“It was always helpful for me when things didn’t work to go back to the setup that I had a good feeling about last time,” he continued.
+“It was always helpful for me when things didn’t work to go back to the setup that I had a good feeling regarding last time,” he continued.
 “What’s interesting is that it’s often just small nuances.”

 What was that!?
 Baumann fails at the first departure gate